AliShiriii/BatteryManager/README.md

 # BatteryManager

-A simple Android application to manage and determine the state of the mobile battery and check other applications that use the phone's battery
+* A simple Android application to manage and determine the state of the mobile battery and check other applications that use the phone's battery

 # Functionality

-AlarmService
+* AlarmService.
-Usage Battery Activity.
+* Usage Battery Activity.
-Show battery health status.
+* Show battery health status.
-Sending battery percentage with notification.
+* Sending battery percentage with notification.

 # Libraries used

-.
-Material library
+* Material library
-.
-ViewBinding
+* ViewBinding
-.
-DataStore(Preferences)
+* DataStore(Preferences)
-.
-Service
+* Service